 In April 2012, Ngaruye commanded the ex-CNDP mutiny, known as the Mouvement du 23 Mars (M23), under the orders of General Ntaganda.
 He is currently the third highest ranking military commander within the M23.
 The Group of experts on the DRC previously recommended him for designation in 2008 and 2009.
 He is responsible for and has committed severe violations of human rights and international law.
 He recruited and trained hundreds of children between 2008 and 2009 and then towards the end of 2010 for the M23.
 He has committed killing, maiming and abductions, often targeting women.
 He is responsible for executions and torture of deserters within the M23.
 In 2009 within the FARDC, he gave the orders to kill all men in Shalio village of Walikale.
 He also provided weapons, munitions and salaries in Masisi and Walikale under the direct orders from Ntaganda.
 In 2010 he orchestrated the forced displacement and expropriation of populations in the area of Lukopfu.
 He has also been extensively involved in criminal networks within the FARDC deriving profits from the mineral trade which led to tensions and violence with Colonel Innocent Zimurinda in 2011.
-Entered the Republic of Rwanda on 16.03.2013 at Gasizi/Rubavu.
+Entered the Republic of Rwanda on 16.3.2013 at Gasizi/Rubavu.

-20. Mathieu, Chui NGUDJOLO (alias: Cui Ngudjolo)
+20. Mathieu, Chui NGUDJOLO

-Date of UN designation: 1 November 2005.
+(alias: Cui Ngudjolo)

 Other information: Arrested by MONUC in Bunia in October 2003.
 Surrendered by the Government of the DRC to the International Criminal Court on 7 February 2008.
 Acquitted of all charges by the ICC in December 2012.
 After being released from custody, was detained by Dutch authorities, and has filed a claim for asylum in the Netherlands.
+The Prosecution appealed the ICC's decision; hearings were held in October 2014 and a decision is pending as of December 2014.